Hola Tech Geeks!

 Software Testing Levels:

-Each phase goes through the testing.
+And each phase goes through testing.

 There are various levels of testing which are as following:

 - Component Testing